JVulcan/Windows_MinGWLibrary/README.md

 `g++ libtest.cpp -shared -D MY_EXPORT -o libtest.dll`

-Now use it with your program with
+Now add the library in the main build with

 `g++ main.cpp libtest.dll`

-Remember we can add `-m64` for 64 bit mode or `-m32` for 32 bit mode
+Remember we can add `-m64` for 64 bit mode or `-m32` for 32 bit mode.
+If in Windows x64, by default the compiler outputs x64 code.